skruv/skruv/index.md

 Result ([Open by itself](./examples/state-deep)):
 <iframe src="./examples/state-deep"></iframe>

-And most objects that implement `toString()` (which is how the state can tell if a method changed the object):
+The state can contain non-plain objects, but for changes to them you need to manually tell skruv to rerender:

 <example-code language="js" href="./examples/state-url/index.js"></example-code>
 Result ([Open by itself](./examples/state-url)):